Information for Exploreres and Customers

 How do you mill old boards and beams?

-Salvaged beams are denailed and cut into slabs, which are kiln-dried to a ±8% moisture content.
+Salvaged beams are denailed and cut into slabs, which are kiln-dried to a ±8%-10% moisture content.
 Wood can be sold at this stage as roughsawn material.
 Flooring, however, is usually the final objective.
 Blanks are created by planing the roughsawn wood to a certain thickness and ripping it to a certain width.
-These blanks are moulded to produce flooring with a finished top surface, a tongue and groove on the sides (for most of our flooring) and rebates cut from the bottom.
+These blanks are moulded to produce flooring with a finished top surface.
+Most of our flooring is milled with a tongue and groove on the sides and rebates cut from the bottom.
+Some species are milled with a squared edge profile and flat bottom.
 The ends of each flooring piece are square edged.

 How does your wood differ from that produced at other mills?